Userpilot/ios-sdk/README.md

 }
 ```

-The UserPilot SDK automatically handles navigation if you haven't implemented the `UserPilotNavigationHandler`.
+The Userpilot SDK automatically handles navigation if you haven't implemented the `UserpilotNavigationHandler`.
 When a deep link is external, the SDK will handle it appropriately.
-For complete control over link handling, you can override the `UserPilotNavigationHandler` protocol.
+For complete control over link handling, you can override the `UserpilotNavigationHandler` protocol.
 This allows you to customize the behavior for all types of links as per your requirements.

 #### Analytics Delegate